folio-org/folio-org.github.io/guides/run-local-folio.md

 Testing a back-end module as a Docker container using a Vagrant VM.
 This might be a useful technique for testing memory management and other settings for a containerized back-end module.
+Also in preparation to [add to reference environments](/guides/install-backend-module/#ensure-local-docker).

 * Bring up a FOLIO Vagrant VM (e.g. 'folio/testing' or 'folio/snapshot-core') as normal with `vagrant up` and log in with `vagrant ssh`